 2. Turmeric and Milk Paste

-Mix 1 tsp turmeric with warm milk and apply to eczema patches to reduce inflammation.
+- Mix 1 tsp turmeric with warm milk to form a paste.

 3. Aloe Vera Gel Application